Rohitha-Karumanchi/CyberWorld/Walkthrough/OverTheWireBandit/bandit.md

 * Now we'll find out which of the listening ports speak SSL: use this command on each of the listening port and enter l16 password : ncat - ssl localhost <port>
 * The correct one will give RSA private key
 * navigate to tmp : cd tmp :and create a file to store the RSA private key : touch key16.key : add the private key in the file : nano key16.key (ctrl+x to save, Y , enter)
+* use the private key to login to next level using ssh command similar to prev levels(l14-l15)
 * ![image](https://github.com/user-attachments/assets/acc6d4c5-2c7d-4000-a5eb-ab8492822161)
 * ![image](https://github.com/user-attachments/assets/524e0bc8-019d-4ae3-817a-ecd50fb7751f)